KrishnaV04/course_planner/README.md

-### This website helps is still being built.
+### This website is still being built.
 It helps with providing class information for officially offered UCI courses.